Looking after your information

 Your survey data:

-The information you have given to the study will be deposited in pseudonymised form at secure data sharing platforms including the UK Data Service.
-Your pseudonymised data will continue to be made available to researchers via secure data sharing platforms unless you request for it not to be.
+The information you have given to the study will be deposited at secure data sharing platforms including the UK Data Service.
+This data does not include your name or address.
+Your data will continue to be made available to researchers via secure data sharing platforms.
 We will continue to store this information securely within the Centre for Longitudinal Studies (CLS).

 The survey data that you have given to Generation New Era is important research data collected in the interest of the public.
 The research findings will be used to shape policy and practice.